The Survival Bandit Problem

 In order to evaluate the practical performance of the algorithms introduced in this paper, we define the survival regret as

 which is a hypothetical regret with respect to a policy that achieves the Pareto-optimal ruin probability and always pulls the arm with the highest expected reward given no ruin.

-We compare the survival regret of EXPLOIT-UCB and EXPLOIT-UCB-DOUBLE (with various parameters $n\in \{1, \lceil\log T\rceil, 100\}$, where $\lceil\log T\rceil = 10$) to the classic bandit algorithms UCB (\citealp{auer}) and Multinomial Thompson Sampling (MTS) (\citealp{riou}).
 The setting chosen consists of $K = 3$ multinomial arms of common support $\{-1, 0, 1\}$ and parameters $(P(X=-1), P(X=0), P(X=1))$ respectively equal to $(0.4, 0.1, 0.5)$, $(0.05, 0.85, 0.1)$ and $(0.6, 0, 0.4)$, a horizon $T = 20000$ and a budget $B = 9$.
 Please note that this is an example such that arm 1 has the largest expected reward, while arm 2 has the largest probability of survival, that is, the lowest $\gamma(F_k)$.
 The curves are averages over $200$ simulations.
 Simulation results for other settings are given in Appendix \ref{experiments_appendix}.

+We compare the survival regret of EXPLOIT-UCB and EXPLOIT-UCB-DOUBLE (with parameters $n\in \{1, \lceil\log T\rceil, 100\}$, where $\lceil\log T\rceil = 10$) to the classic bandit algorithms UCB (\citealp{auer}) and Multinomial Thompson Sampling (MTS), which is a generalization of Thompson sampling to multinomial rewards (\citealp{riou}).
 As expected, EXPLOIT-UCB-DOUBLE with the parameter $n = \lceil\log T\rceil$ clearly outperforms all the other algorithms.
 Nevertheless, EXPLOIT-UCB-DOUBLE with other values of $n\in \{1, 100\}$ still has a decent performance and are, at least in practice, good anytime algorithms.
-On the other hand, MTS has the worst performance due to frequent ruins: its proportion of ruins culminates at around $0.25$ among the $200$ simulations with an average time of ruin slightly below $15000$, which is in stark contrast to EXPLOIT-UCB and EXPLOIT-UCB-DOUBLE's average time of ruin, around $19000$.
-EXPLOIT-UCB has a performance which is comparable to MTS, and while its average time of ruin is very high (above $19000$), its quasi absence of exploration makes it frequently pull a suboptimal arm until the horizon $T$, inducing a large regret.
+On the other hand, MTS has the worst performance due to frequent ruins: we observed that its proportion of ruins culminates at around $30\%$, with an average number of survived rounds $\min\{\tau(B, \pi), T\}$ slightly above $14000$, which is in stark contrast to the ones of EXPLOIT-UCB and EXPLOIT-UCB-DOUBLE, at around $19000$.
+EXPLOIT-UCB has a performance which is comparable to MTS, and while its average time of ruin is very high (above $18000$), its quasi absence of exploration makes it frequently pull a suboptimal arm until the horizon $T$, inducing a larger regret.